bluefroguk1/empire-dump/content/Library/On The Nature Of The Vallorn/Reference Materials/On The Great Ritual/Sadogua And The Vallorn.md

 **Conclusion:**

-I think it is important to bear in mind this account comes from an Eternal who has a grudge against Sadogua and although Sadogua's later actions and offer would imply there is some truth to this account.
+I think it is important to bear in mind this account comes from an [[Eternal]] who has a grudge against Sadogua and although Sadogua's later actions and offer would imply there is some truth to this account.
 Eternals should not be writing our [[History|history]] for us.

 I would advise if possible an attempt be made to find any court records or diarys belonging to Teleri during this period so that we can see if there are human accounts backing this up, also we do not know how Teleri became aware of this development which is also important.

-I also know that later historians [[Will|will]] highlight that Sadogua didn't make the Vallorn, only encouraged Teruneal to do so.
-I believe the Eternal needs to be held to account.
+I also know that later historians [[Will|will]] highlight that Sadogua didn't make [[The Vallorn|the Vallorn]], only encouraged Teruneal to do so.
+I believe the [[Eternal]] needs to be held to account.
 If something could only exist as a result of your "aid" then you are as much responsible for its creation as those who cast the ritual.

-Sadogua created the Vallorn and let no political maneuvering attempt to tell the records of history otherwise.
+Sadogua created the [[Vallorn]] and let no political maneuvering attempt to tell the records of history otherwise.

 Written in [[Wisdom]] and [[Loyalty]],